biolab/orange3/doc/widgets/evaluation/confusionmatrix.md

 3. In *Select* you can choose the desired output.

-    - Button **Correct** sends all correctly classified instances to the output by selecting the diagonal of the matrix.
+    - **Correct** sends all correctly classified instances to the output by selecting the diagonal of the matrix.
     - **Misclassified** selects the misclassified instances.